|Nutrition Facts (per serving)|

 Place the slices of star fruit in a pot on the stove.

 Add the orange juice.
 Stir well and turn heat to high until juice begins to boil.

 Lower the heat and allow the juice to simmer for 10 minutes, or until the star fruit has softened enough to easily cut into with a spoon.
 While cooking, gently move the slices around and turn them over so they all get cooked equally.

 While the star fruit is cooking, place the mango in a food processor, mini chopper, or blender.
 Process or blend until smooth and pureed.
 Set aside.

 When the star fruit is nearly done, add the sugar/sweetener and stir to dissolve.
 Remove the pot from the heat.

 Add the mango puree, stirring well to incorporate.
-Do a taste-test for sweetness, adding more sugar if needed (how sweet it is will depend on the ripeness of the fruit/juice you're using).
+Taste for sweetness, adding more sugar if needed (how sweet it is will depend on the ripeness of the fruit/juice you're using).

 Portion out 3 star fruit slices per bowl with enough sauce to surround the fruit.

 Top each bowl with a sprinkling of pomegranate seeds or cherry pieces, if using.